s-saisw/TownsendData/README.md

 # TownsendData
+Data: refers to Townsend Household Annual data <br>
-This repository includes codes for cleaning Townsend Household Annual data <br>
+This repository includes codes for cleaning and generating simple trends <br>

 ## LIST OF FILES
 - combineTownsend.R: combine data by year using roster number